5 Ways to Show Respect for Your Child (And Gain Their Respect in Return)

 The truth is, you may feel like you’re already doing that and the respect still isn’t reciprocated.
-If that’s the case for you, stay with me, my friend.
+If that’s the case, stay with me, my friend.
 As you’ll learn in this article, there are a few ways even well-intentioned parents accidentally undermine the development of this mutually respectful relationship without even knowing it.

 The good news is we can make a few simple tweaks to the way we interact with our children that will ENCOURAGE a mutually respectful relationship.
 When we make an intentional effort to model a respectful attitude for our children, they are more likely to mimic it.
 The idea that children deserve to be treated with respect and dignity is the foundation of Positive Parenting.

-This list is meant to give parents a heads up on the things we well-intended parents do that undermine the respect kids feel from us and offer a quick refresher on ways to SHOW respect in the simple day-in and day-out interactions.
+This list is meant to give parents a heads up on the things we well-intended parents do to undermine the respect our kids need from us.
+It offers a quick refresher on ways to SHOW respect in simple day-in, day-out interactions.

-Not only will these strategies demonstrate respect for kids, but each suggestion will help foster their autonomy and reduce the power struggles in your home.
-That sounds like a win-win-win to me – respectful, capable AND compliant children?
+Not only will these strategies demonstrate respect for kids, but each suggestion will help foster their autonomy and reduce power struggles in your home.
+That sounds like a win-win-win to me.
+Respectful, capable, AND compliant children?
 Sign me up!

-Here are 5 ways to show respect, develop your child’s capability and avoid power struggles:
+Here are 5 ways to show respect, develop your child’s capabilities, and avoid power struggles:

 1. Ask Fewer Questions

 Parents are inquisitive creatures.
-We want the details.
+We want details.
 ALL THE DETAILS.